jedikayle/mcb185_homework/participation.md

     + Assisted Malik after class to fix our in-class assessment code
     + Total 5 pts
 - Week 3
-    + Attended class on Tuesday
+    + I did not attend class on Tuesday because I was sick
     + Attended class on Thursday
     + Study group with Sophia L and Carolina M
     + Asked a question in class